Amla Juice Recipe: Fresh, Preserved & Mixed — 3 Methods

 Steel container. ~75%.
 3-5 days.
 Good alternative to glass.

 The vitamin C in amla is sensitive to light, heat, oxygen, and certain materials.
-Glass is inert — it does not react.
-With the juice.
-Plastic can leach chemicals that accelerate vitamin C breakdown.
-Steel is a good alternative if glass is not available.
+Glass is inert.
+It does not react with the juice.
+Plastic can leach chemicals.
+These chemicals speed up vitamin C breakdown.
+Steel is a good alternative.
+Use it if glass is not available.

 Get 95% Vitamin C Retention with Cold Press